lprhodes/homebridge-broadlink-rm/README.md

 key | description
 --- | -----------
-off | A hex code string to be sent when the air conditioner is asked to be turned off. temperatureX | A hex code string where X is any temperature you wish to support e.g. "temperature30".
+off | A hex code string to be sent when the air conditioner is asked to be turned off. heat/cool/autoX | A hex code string where X is any temperature you wish to support e.g. "heat30".

 #### auto/heat/cool X key-value object(autoX heatX coolX)